m-mdy-m/algorithms-data-structures/7.Search-Algorithm/README.md

 * **Linear Search:** This is like checking each shelf in the library, one by one, until you find the book you're looking for.
 It works but can be slow, especially in a large library.

 * **Binary Search:**  This is like going to the middle section of the library first.
 If your book should be alphabetically before the middle section, you only search the left half.
 If it should be after, you only search the right half.
 You keep halving the remaining section until you find the book.
 Much faster than linear search, especially if the books are sorted alphabetically!

-* **Hashing:** Imagine the library assigns a unique code to each book based on its title.
-You could look up that code in a special index (like a hash table) that tells you exactly which shelf the book is on.
-This is incredibly fast for finding specific books, but requires setting up the code system beforehand.
 ## How it Work

 Search algorithms come in many varieties, but they all share a core principle: efficiently locating a specific element within a dataset.
 Here's a breakdown of the general process, considering different factors: